CoeJoder/ethereum-node/docs/validator-setup.md

 ./tools/import-keys.sh
 # ignore any warnings that appear
-# when prompted to create a wallet password, also save it in your password manager, e.g. KeePassXC
+# when prompted to create a wallet password, also save it in your client PC's password manager
 # when prompted for the account password, enter the passphrase created in the previous step
 ```
 - [ ] login to the node server via SSH and set the wallet password: